dkaufhold/cavy/README.md

 ## FAQs

-#### How does Cavy compare to Appium?
+#### How does Cavy(forked) compare to Appium?
 What is the benefit?

-Cavy is a comparable tool to Appium.
-The key difference is that Appium uses native hooks to access components (accessibility IDs), wheras Cavy uses React Native refs.
-This means that Cavy sits directly within your React Native environment (working identically with both Android and iOS builds), making it easy to integrate into your application very quickly, without much overhead.
+Cavy(forked) is a comparable tool to Appium.
+The key difference is that Appium uses native hooks to access components (accessibility IDs), wheras Cavy(forked) uses React Native refs.
+This means that Cavy(forked) sits directly within your React Native environment (working identically with both Android and iOS builds), making it easy to integrate into your application very quickly, without much overhead.